 So whether you incorporate your little monsters into your Halloween celebrations or not, we trust you love and cherish them just the same as you do your normal, “non-rule-breaking” succulents.
 These lovable freaks add to the amazing variety of succulent plants available to gardeners and collectors.
 It’s conceivable that one could possess, in addition to a beautiful, non-mutant specimen, a monstrose form of it, a crested version, and — why not — a variegated cristate type too.

-Our online retail shop regularly harbors monsters and cristates such as the five below.
+Below are examples of monstrose and crested forms.
+Our online retail shop regularly harbors monsters and cristates.
 For online wholesale customers, we offer trays of assorted crested cacti and assorted monster cacti at The Cactus Shop.